 Probabilistic graphical models have been applied in a wide range of machine learning problems to infer dependency relationships among random variables.
-Examples include gene expression~\citep{peng2009partial,wang2009learning}, social interaction networks~\citep{Tan14,tarzanagh2018estimation}, computer vision~\citep{hassner1981use,laferte2000discrete,manning1999foundations}, and recommender systems~\citep{kouki2015hyper,wang2015collaborative}.
+Examples include gene expression~\cite{peng2009partial,wang2009learning}, social interaction networks~\cite{Tan14,tarzanagh2018estimation}, computer vision~\cite{hassner1981use,laferte2000discrete,manning1999foundations}, and recommender systems~\cite{kouki2015hyper,wang2015collaborative}.
 Since in most applications the number of model parameters to be estimated far exceeds the available sample size, it is necessary to impose structure, such as sparsity or community structure, on the estimated parameters to make the problem well-posed.
-With the increasing application of structured graphical models and community detection algorithms in human-centric contexts \citep{tan2013data,song2011fast,glassman2014feature,burke2011recommender,pham2011clustering,das2014clustering}, there is a growing concern that, if left unchecked, they can lead to discriminatory outcomes for protected groups.
-For instance, the proportion of a minority group assigned to some community can be far from its underlying proportion, even if detection algorithms do not take the minority sensitive attribute into account in decision making~\citep{chierichetti2017fair}.
+With the increasing application of structured graphical models and community detection algorithms in human-centric contexts \cite{tan2013data, song2011fast, glassman2014feature, burke2011recommender, pham2011clustering, das2014clustering}, there is a growing concern that, if left unchecked, they can lead to discriminatory outcomes for protected groups.
+For instance, the proportion of a minority group assigned to some community can be far from its underlying proportion, even if detection algorithms do not take the minority sensitive attribute into account in decision making~\cite{chierichetti2017fair}.
 Such an outcome may, in turn, lead to unfair treatment of minority groups.

-For example, in precision medicine, patient-patient similarity networks over a biomarker feature space can be used to cluster a cohort of patients and support treatment decisions on particular clusters \citep{parimbelli2018patient,lafit2019partial}.
+For example, in precision medicine, patient-patient similarity networks over a biomarker feature space can be used to cluster a cohort of patients and support treatment decisions on particular clusters \cite{parimbelli2018patient, lafit2019partial}.
 If the clusters learned by the algorithm are demographically imbalanced, this treatment assignment may unfairly exclude under-represented groups from effective treatments.
+In social networks, ensuring demographic parity can help prevent echo chambers, fostering diverse viewpoints within communities and promoting a healthier discourse~\cite{cinelli2021echo, aslan2021demographic}.
+In educational settings, fair clustering can ensure that study groups are diverse, providing equal opportunities for interaction and learning across different demographic groups~\cite{brusilovsky2016educational, holstein2019fairness}.
+These examples highlight the importance of integrating fairness considerations into community detection algorithms to mitigate biases.

 To the best of our knowledge, the estimation of \textit{fair} structured graphical models has not previously been addressed.
 However, there is a vast body of literature on learning structured probabilistic graphical models.
 Typical approaches to impose structure in graphical models, such as $\ell_1$-regularization, encourage sparsity structure that is uniform throughout the network and may therefore not be the most suitable choice for many real world applications where data have clusters or communities, i.e., groups of graph nodes with similar connectivity patterns or stronger connections within the group than to the rest of the network.
 Graphical models with these properties are called heterogeneous.